 Parts used: leaves and flowers

-Pertinent information about Viola for Skin Care
+Important Details About Using Viola for Skin Care

 Both the leaf and flower are used in dry skin conditions, to curb growths, as a wound healer and in natural cancer treatments.
 In cancer treatments it is used as a poultice.
 It’s moist nature is suited for eczema and for healing dry and raw skin.
 It is also employed as an anti-inflammatory.

 Viola can be put up fresh in vinegar, alcohol and oil.
 Being that it has a high water content, when making an infused-oil with this herb it is best to allow it to wither for a day or two to avoid mold growth.
 Then it can be made using a yogurt maker or the stove top method.